Mayaguana: People

 The largest settlement is Abraham's Bay (pop.
 143) on the south coast; other settlements are the neighboring towns of Betsy Bay (pop.
 44) and Pirate's Well (pop.
 90) in the northwest with the population slowly decreasing.
 The uninhabited areas of Upper Point (north shore), Northeast Point, and Southeast Point are largely inaccessible by road.

 Culture

-In 2016, Mayaguana held its first annual regatta festival called the All Mayaguana Regatta.
-The festival focuses on the sailing competition, food, arts and music.
-Conchfest is also held as a replacement for the Abraham's Bay Homecoming in early August.
+The Betsy Bay Homecoming Festival is held annually in Mayaguana.
+As of 2020, the All Mayaguana Regatta was also held annually in Mayaguana.

+Economy

 The least developed Bahamian island, Mayaguana has never really seen major growth largely due to the government taking little interest in the economy.
-However, the government has provided some locals with entry-level positions at various government offices.
-Others make a living by either fishing and farming.
+However, the government has provided some locals with entry-level positions at various government offices while the local government does its best to provide local jobs.
+Others make a living by either fishing, farming, petty shops or home businesses, although few.

 Considered the most isolated Bahamian island, Mayaguana uses the country's mail boat system as its primary form of import and export.
-Mayaguana is visited once a week for delivery and pickup by M/V Lady Mathilda.
+Mayaguana is scheduled once a week for delivery and pickup by M/V Lady Rosalind II.

+As of 2019, Mayaguana did not have a bank, or even an ATM.
+Money transfers to and from the island are by money transmission businesses, the Bahamas Postal Service, or by travelers carrying cash.